arreid08/hangman/README.md

  - Basic shapes for the hangman
  - Plain lines for the word to be guessed
  - Random Button
- - Reset Button
+ - Restart Button

 #### Post MVP

 - Have my site respond to mobile use.
 - Add input box for the user to chose their own word.
+- Add keydown functionality for keyboard.
 - Create a score count.
--- Attribute score to how many turns were taken.
+- Attribute score to how many turns were taken.
 - Add a timer.
 - Animate the pop-up box for win/lose versus an alert.
 - Visual:
- - Choose a theme for the game
+ - Update the stage to be a tree instead.
- - Update the background and the shapes for the hangman
+ - Update the shapes for the hangman to be more interesting than plain lines.
  - Fade out the a box and turn it into a letter when the player gets it right.
  - Use an API for the random words.